PSASchool/Python-Slots/README.md

 A GUI slot machine written in Python utilizing its Tkinter GUI package.

 ## Installation
+Create a new virtual machine.

-To get started, create a team on the scoreboard.
-Then run the following commands:
+Create a team on the [scoreboard]('https://192.168.20.218:5000').
+Then run the following commands on the machine's terminal:
 ```bash
 sudo nano /etc/environment
 ```